DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-a-join-based-federated-data-source.md

 To add a new query, click the **Add query** drop-down in the bottom left corner and select the query type: Join, Union, or Transform.
 The Query Builder is invoked to help you construct a new query.

 To edit a query, select the query name in the list and click the **Edit button** that appears in the selected item.
-The Query Builder window is invoked to help you edit a query.
+The Query Builder window is invoked to help you edit the query.

 To delete a query, select the query name in the list and click the **Delete button** that appears in the selected item.
 The query is deleted without confirmation.